SRJPE/JPE-datasets/scripts/rst/butte-creek/butte-creek-rst-qc-checklist.md

     ##      Min.
 1st Qu.
 Median      Mean   3rd Qu.
 Max.
     ##      0.00      1.00      1.00     75.02      4.00 220000.00

+These numbers are massive.
+Are they passage estimates?
+Noted in the bottom.

 **NA and Unknown Values**

 -   0 % of values in the `count` column are NA.